 3. Wrap the floss around the side of one tooth in a “U” shape and then proceed to gently slide up and down your tooth.
 Repeat this several times, making sure to go slightly underneath the gum-line, then repeat on the opposite side of the tooth before doing the same to each tooth.

 4. You may see that your gums are bleeding from flossing.
 If you haven’t been flossing regularly, this is perfectly normal.
 This bleeding due to inflammation of the gum tissue from the bacteria dwelling there.
-If you begin flossing daily as recommended by your dentist, you will notice an improvement in the health of gums in one to two weeks.
+If you begin flossing daily as recommended by your dentist, you will notice an improvement in the health of your gums in one to two weeks.

 Floss Picks Are Less Effective Than You Think